 Why Teach Bite Inhibition

 All dogs have the potential to bite.
-It's important that we do our best to train dogs so we can prevent dog bites.
-However, you need to plan for the worst.
-If your puppy grows into an adult and ends up biting someone, you don't want him to exert a great deal of pressure.
+It's important that dog owners do their best to train dogs so they can prevent dog bites.
+It's still realistic to plan for the worst.
+If your puppy grows into an adult and ends up biting someone, you don't want the adult dog to exert a great deal of pressure.
 Teaching a puppy bite inhibition can mean the difference between a little nip from your dog and a bite that sends the victim to the hospital.

-The first step of teaching bite inhibition is teaching your puppy to use his mouth softly.
-If your pup was allowed to stay with his litter until he was 8-weeks-old or older, his siblings will have already started this lesson.
+The first step of teaching bite inhibition is teaching your puppy to use its mouth softly.
+If your pup was allowed to stay with its litter until it was 8-weeks-old or older, the puppy's siblings will have already started this lesson.
 If a puppy nips a littermate too hard, the other puppy usually yelps or stops playing.
-This lets the pup know that his bite was too hard.
+This lets the pup know that the bite was too hard.

 When you're playing with your puppy you can follow the example of the littermates (even if they are not there).
 Allow your pup to nip a little as long as it doesn't really hurt you.
 When your puppy bites a little too hard, say "ouch" in a firm voice.
-If he continues to bite hard, you can say "ouch" and then get up and step away from playing for a few minutes.
-Your puppy will quickly learn that he has to use his mouth gently if he wants games with you to continue.
+If the puppy continues to bite hard, you can say "ouch" and then get up and step away from playing for a few minutes.
+Your puppy will quickly learn that it has to use its mouth gently if the pup wants games with you to continue.
 The puppy will only learn to use its mouth softly through repetitive and consistent training.
 Make sure you (and all family members) are aware of the training style and know how to implement it.
 Then continue to reinforce it daily.

 Begin Cutting Back on Biting

-Once your puppy is using his mouth gently, it's time to start cutting back on how often he is allowed to nip and bite during play.
-Remember, the cute little bundle of fur in front of you is going to be an adult before you know it, and you, your friends, and family members aren't going to want him using you as a chew toy!
+Once your puppy is using its mouth gently, it's time to start cutting back on how often your pup is allowed to nip and bite during play.
+Remember, the cute little bundle of fur in front of you is going to be an adult before you know it, and you, your friends, and family members aren't going to want the puppy using you as a chew toy!